Hardik-7892/shutterfolio/README.md

 # Photobase

-A photographer portfolio website that works on GitHub Pages — with an admin panel to manage photos.
+A full photographer portfolio website that works on GitHub Pages — with an admin panel to manage photos.

-- **Gallery** (`index.html`) — responsive masonry layout, category filters, lightbox
-- **Admin** (`/manage/`) — connect with a GitHub PAT to add, remove, reorder, and edit photos
+**Portfolio sections:** Hero • Gallery • Services • Testimonials • About • Contact • Instagram

 ---